chethankr2/KGS-Challenge/Challenge 3/README.md

 ## First things first - Why Node?

->Node is just a javascript code that doesn't have stringly typed data structures, which makes it hard and every fucntion input needs to be validated befofe doing any compute on it.
-I found it challenging to ensure that all the edge cases are covered during the input validation
+>Node is just a javascript code that doesn't have strongly typed data structures, which makes it hard and every fucntion input needs to be validated before doing any compute on it.